 Teleworking, also known as telecommuting, means using information technology and telecommunications to replace work-related travel.
 Simply put, it means working at home or closer to home.
 With teleworking, employees work at home or perhaps at a local telework center one or more days per week.
-Communication is accomplished by phone, fax, modem, and teleconferencing.
-Nationwide, more than 20 million workers are going to work simply by picking up the phone or turning on their computers.
+Communication is accomplished by email, fax, phone, video/phone, and teleconferencing.
+Nationwide, more than 37 million workers are going to work simply by picking up the phone or turning on their computers.

 This workplace alternative pays real dividends for area businesses and their employees, while reducing traffic congestion and air pollution, increasing the area’s economic vitality, and bolstering overall quality of life.